52North/arctic-sea/README.md

 # 52°North Shetland [![Build Status](https://travis-ci.org/52North/shetland.svg)](https://travis-ci.org/52North/shetland)
+Shetland is part of the <a target="_blank" href="https://github.com/52North/arctic-sea">Arctic Sea</a> framework.
+It compromises classes for OGC models like SensorML, O&M or SWE Common and various service requests and responses.
+These are shared accross different service implementations.

 ## Credits

 The development of the 52°North Shetland implementation was supported by several organizations and projects.
-Among other we would like to thank the following organisations and project
+Among others, we would like to thank the following organizations and projects.

 | Project/Logo | Description |
 | :-------------: | :------------- |